EmilianoSanchez/Android-Meter/README.md

 ##Workflow overview

 The method consist of the following activities:
-- **Testing** (or measurement): obtain empirical data performing a test plan over a set of components.
+- **Benchmark** (or testing): obtain empirical data performing a benchmark plan over a set of components.
 - **Prediction**: use the collected data for building and evaluating prediction models.
 - **Application**: use the models in some practical context: algoritm configuration, service selection, job scheduling, etc.

 ![Method workflow](/Documentation/Images/MethodWorkflow.png)

-##Testing
+##Benchmark

-The testing activity is supported by the [AndroidMeter library](https://github.com/EmilianoSanchez/Android-Meter/tree/master/Android-Meter).
-It is an Android library that automatically performs test plans, i.e., a systemathic execution and measure of component operations with a set of inputs and varying execution conditions.
+The benchmark activity is supported by the [AndroidMeter library](https://github.com/EmilianoSanchez/Android-Meter/tree/master/Android-Meter).
+It is an Android library that automatically performs benchmark plans, i.e., a systemathic execution and measure of component operations with a set of inputs and varying execution conditions.

 Examples using AndroidMeter are included in the following Android application projects:
-- [Examples-Android-Meter](https://github.com/EmilianoSanchez/Android-Meter/tree/master/Examples-Android-Meter): it includes basic testing examples in domains like matrix multiplication and algoritms for solving the Knapsack problem.
+- [Examples-Android-Meter](https://github.com/EmilianoSanchez/Android-Meter/tree/master/Examples-Android-Meter): it includes basic benchmark examples in domains like matrix multiplication and algoritms for solving the Knapsack problem.
-- [Evaluation-of-Face-Detection-Services](https://github.com/EmilianoSanchez/Android-Performance-Testing-and-Prediction/tree/master/Evaluation-of-Face-Detection-Services): it extends AndroidMeter for testing Android Services and Web Services that perform face detection over images.
+- [Evaluation-of-Face-Detection-Services](https://github.com/EmilianoSanchez/Android-Meter/tree/master/Evaluation-of-Face-Detection-Services): it extends AndroidMeter for benchmarking Android Services and Web Services that perform face detection over images.

 The core concepts that describe the AndroidMeter framework are explained below: